 The wines around the Western Cape are just as quality and at a fraction of the cost.
 South Africa has many crown jewels, and the stunning Stellenbosch wine region happens to be one of them.
 The wine region has a rich heritage, splendid landscapes, a lively university, and of course fine restaurants paired with beautiful wine.
 Here is why we loved Stellenbosch so much, and some of the best things to do in Stellenbosch.

-Why is Stellenbosch one of the best wine regions in the world?
+In one of the best wine regions in the world

 The Wine